snyk-labs/snyk-scm-mapper/README.md

 ## Setup

-Snyk Sync expects a `GITHUB_TOKEN`, `SNYK_TOKEN`, `SNYK_SYNC_GROUP` environment variables to be present, along with a snyk-sync.yaml file, snyk-orgs.yaml file, and a folder to store the cache in (it will not create this folder).
+Snyk Sync expects a `GITHUB_TOKEN` and `SNYK_TOKEN` environment variables to be present, along with a snyk-sync.yaml file, snyk-orgs.yaml file, and a folder to store the cache in (it will not create this folder).
 See the [example](/example) directory for a starting point.
 ```
 example
 ├── cache